mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-05-16-drawing-blank-faces.md

 The background should be nice and heavy now.
 Using a white pencil, outline the face or blob it out with watercolor instead.
 On the rare chance the background is really light, use flesh tones (light brown/pink/orange) instead.
 The marker or fountain pen are appropriate for face lightening, but you can't layer them as much.
 Watercolor allows you to progressively lighten and soften edges, which helps enhance the realism.

-{% figure caption:"Use white to outline and lighten the figure's shape or face." class:"third" %}
+{% figure caption:"Use white to outline and lighten the figure's shape or face." class:"gallery-3-col" %}
 [![Outline the figure with Paper 53](/assets/images/paper-53-pencil-outline-figure-400.jpg)](/assets/images/paper-53-pencil-outline-figure-lg.jpg)
 [![Begin lighting the figure with Paper 53](/assets/images/paper-53-lighten-figure-1-400.jpg)](/assets/images/paper-53-lighten-figure-1-lg.jpg)
 [![Continue lighting the figure with Paper 53](/assets/images/paper-53-lighten-figure-2-400.jpg)](/assets/images/paper-53-lighten-figure-2-lg.jpg)